 Course Mapping Camp

-Create a pedagogically sound blueprint for any online, flipped, or hybrid course at this 2-day in-person workshop (9 a.m.-4 p.m. each day).
+Follow course design best practices to create a pedagogically sound blueprint for any course at this 2-day in-person workshop (9 a.m.-4 p.m. each day).
 Instructors from all disciplines are welcome to attend, and no educational background is necessary.
 We will teach you to create or modify course goals and learning objectives, and align them with a variety of assessment types.

 Interactive and Hands On